Need Help? Call us at 1-877-242-7837 | www.charterone.com

 Use Online Bill Pay to ensure bills get paid on time and when you know you'll have enough money in your account.
 Sign up for Payment Reminder alerts in Online Banking to help ensure that you will never have another late or missed payment.

 Record all withdrawals and deposits.
 Don't wait for your monthly statement to arrive before checking the activity in your account.
 This is particularly useful if you don't have regular access to Online Banking or Mobile Banking.

 Use the Budget Planner to find out where your money is going every month.
 Pay your bills and manage your spending while growing your savings.

-© Copyright 2014 RBS Citizens Financial Group, Inc. All rights reserved.
+© Copyright 2014 Citizens Financial Group, Inc. All rights reserved.

 Charter One is a brand name of Citizens Bank, N.A.
 (NMLS ID# 433960).